killaitis/peloton/README.md

 For a quick start, examples can be found in the [examples](./examples/) folder.

 You can also find additional information about Peloton actors in the [Peloton tests](./core/src/test/scala/peloton/actors/)

+## Configuration

+An Peloton configuration description and reference can be found [here](./docs/configuration.md).